jvidalv/josepvidal.dev/posts/the-beginning.md

 ### Why?

-These lasts years I tried very hard to journal, manually, with paper and pencil, and as expected I have failed spectacularly, so, if something is not working, try a different approach, and this is what I plan to do with this blog/journal.
+These last years I tried very hard to a journal, manually, with paper and pencil, and as expected I have failed spectacularly, so if something is not working, try a different approach, and this is what I plan to do with this blog/journal.

 ### Objectives

 Ordered by how important are to me (DESC):

 - Have fun.
 - Save my brain state for any given day.
-As some sort of save file.
+As some kind of save file.
 - Share and receive knowledge.
 - Improve my writing skills in english.

 ### Fin

-Really, this is all, I don't want to procrastinate trying to be smart on my first ever post.
+Really, this is all; I don't want to procrastinate trying to be smart on my first ever post.
 So I will keep it simple for now.